Proposals are now being accepted for the 2019 UT Energy Journalism Fellowship.

 - Be recognized as a credentialed journalist with a solid body of published work in energy / environmental science;

-- Have up to 10 years’ experience working for a prominent regional, national or international news outlet;
+- Have 10 or more years’ experience working for a prominent regional, national or international news outlet;

 - Submit a detailed outline or treatment of a major work in the field of energy / environmental science, such as a book or screenplay;